Simuciokas/account-system/README.md

 Initial information (en):

-Create a simple client registration sistem.
+Create a simple client registration system.
 Registration should be done over the console (CLI).
 More on how to use PHP and CLI -http://php.net/manual/en/features.commandline.php.
 Inputs that need to be filled: firstname;lastname;email;phonenumber1;phonenumber2;comment;
 Inputs have to be written to a MySQL database or a file